cjurban/deepirtools/README.md

 [`examples/big_5_tutorial.ipynb`](https://github.com/cjurban/deepirtools/blob/master/examples/big_5_tutorial.ipynb) gives a tutorial on using DeepIRTools to fit several kinds of latent factor models using large-scale data.

+### Demonstration

+[`examples/mnist_demo.ipynb`](https://github.com/cjurban/deepirtools/blob/master/examples/mnist_demo.ipynb) gives a demonstration of how DeepIRTools may be used to fit a flexible and identifiable model for generating realistic handwritten digits.

 ### Quick Example

 ```python